-within 24 hours for the same condition.
-If you are admitted to a hospital, you will pay cost-sharing as described in the "Inpatient Hospital Care" section in this benefit chart.
+You do NOT pay these amounts if you are admitted to inpatient hospital care within 24 hours for the same condition.
+If you are admitted to a hospital, you will pay cost-sharing as described in the "Inpatient hospital care" section.

-You pay \$50 for each worldwide emergency room visit outside the United States or its territories.
+You pay \$50\ for each worldwide emergency room visit outside the United States or its territories.
 You pay \$0 for worldwide emergency ambulance transportation outside the United States or its territories.